What about Modern Pilates?

 👍🏼 Breathing is silent, just in a few exercises are really focused on it and is cued when the practitioner clearly needs it.

 Classical Pilates Cons-

 👎🏻 It can be repressive in a group setup for the individual expression or needs of the practitioner.

-👎🏻 Overcorrecting every step of every transition can kill spontaneous natural movement in the practitioner.
+👎🏻Overcorrecting every step of every transition can kill spontaneous natural movement in the practitioner, also reduce empirical learning.

 👎🏻 Too much hands on could end up letting the practitioner dependent of the teacher instead of his/her own solution to a movement puzzle.